hardisj/erinsaudiocorner/content/english/loudspeakers/Dutch_Dutch_8c.md

 <br>
 <br>

 The [Dutch & Dutch 8c](https://dutchdutch.com/8c/) is a powered bookshelf speaker that is quite the departure from the typical bookshelf speaker.
 Its cardioid design means it is practically all forward-firing above approximately 100Hz.
-This enables the listener to place the speakers very close to a rear wall and get the benefit of boundary reinforcment without the negative characteristic of rear-wall reflections.
+This enables the listener to place the speakers very close to a rear wall and get the benefit of boundary reinforcement without the negative characteristic of rear-wall reflections.
 It's quite a neat theory that also has remarkable sonic achievements in practice.

 The front of the speaker features a 1-inch dome tweeter and 8-inch midrange.
 The crossover between these two driver units is 1250Hz.
 The front baffle is one piece that fits over the drivers, resulting in a very smooth waveguide for the tweeter (notice the lack of screw heads and holes) as well as a smooth lip even on the midrange.